[

 Accumulating webhooks Temporarily store incoming webhooks (e.g., for about a minute) before processing.
 This delay allows for the collection of all relevant webhooks, aiding in more accurate event processing.

-Handling event collisions In cases where an event cannot be processed due to insufficient data, often resulting from delayed delivery of some events, utilize the
+Handling event collisions In cases where an event cannot be processed due to insufficient data, often resulting from delayed delivery of some events, use the Solidgate API to retrieve the necessary information.

-Adopting these best practices enables merchants to effectively manage non-ordered events in webhooks, ensuring accurate and reliable event processing in their systems.
+By following these best practices, merchants can effectively manage non-ordered events in webhooks, which ensures accurate and reliable event processing in their systems.